marcoverl/HPCPadovaUserGuide/docs/source/storage.rst

 User home directory ($HOME, /shared/home/<username>) is available on all nodes of the cluster.
+A quota of 100 GB is assigned to each user on this storage area.

 Moreover each job is made available a scratch storage area on a fast local storage.
 Such strach area,